 Written submissions to the NARB may contain new arguments and cite to applicable legal precedent, including NAD or NARB precedent, even if it was not cited in submissions to NAD in the underlying proceeding.
 Written submissions to NARB shall not contain any evidence or facts that are not in the case record forwarded to NARB pursuant to Section 5.2(D) of these Procedures.
-If the NARB Chair, after consultation with the parties, determines that a party has included evidence or facts outside this record in its submission to NARB, the Chair may, in their discretion:
+A party seeking to challenge the opposing party's NARB brief for a claimed violation of this Section must submit a memorandum addressed to the Chair within 5 business days of its receipt of the brief containing the references being challenged.
+If the NARB Chair, after consultation with the parties, determines that a party has included evidence or facts outside this record in its submission to NARB, the Chair may, in its discretion:

-- (1) return the brief to the party with a request that it redact any information that NARB has identified as outside the record and resubmit its brief within 3 business days.
-If the party fails to submit a properly redacted brief within 3 days, it shall be deemed to have defaulted on its appeal; or - (2) remand the matter to NAD for a determination on whether the additional information constitutes "newly discovered evidence" sufficient to warrant reopening of the case under the "extraordinary circumstances" provisions of Section 8.1 of these Procedures.
+- (1) request the party remove the information NARB has identified as outside the record and resubmit its revised brief within 3 business days.
+If the party fails to submit a properly revised brief within 3 days, it shall be deemed to have defaulted on its appeal; or - (2) remand the matter to NAD for a determination on whether the additional information constitutes "newly discovered evidence" sufficient to warrant reopening of the case under the "extraordinary circumstances" provisions of Section 8.1 of these Procedures.
 If NAD determines that it is not appropriate to reopen the case, NAD shall return the brief to the NARB Chair who shall handle any information outside the record in the manner provided by Section 5.3(1) above.